ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Output\]](koala_noop_perfect_2.gif)](koala_noop_perfect_2.gif)

-This may seem counter-productive, but it can be a very useful method of enlarging a images area, or tiling images (using [Virtual Pixel Methods](../misc/#virtual)), without actually resizing the original image data.
+This may seem counter-productive, but it can be a very useful method of enlarging an image's area, or tiling images (using [Virtual Pixel Methods](../misc/#virtual)), without actually resizing the original image data.
 See [Tiling using Virtual Pixels via Distort](../canvas/#tile_distort) for examples of this.

 That is using the [Distort Operator](#distort) for its secondary effects, such as multi-image virtual pixel tiling, image size enlarging or cropping, adding borders, or even translation (by integer or even sub-pixel amounts).